aimlcommunitybd/aimlcommunitybd/legal/coc.md

    - Refrain from engaging in political debates or sharing political views, whether valid or invalid.
    - This community is focused on AI/ML and professional growth.

+**This Code of Conduct applies to the following people in online and offline spaces:**
+- admins of the online space
+- maintainers
+- reviewers
+- contributors
+- Mentors
+- Guests
+- Speakers
+- staff
+- panelists
+- tutorial or workshop leaders
+- organizers
+- volunteers
+- all attendees
+- all community members
+- people invited to meetings, workshops, webinars, events, etc.

 ---

 ## **Terms & Conditions**